 As at 10 March 2023 (being the latest practicable date prior to publication of this Annual Report) Guaranty Nominees Limited held 1,531,048,334 ordinary shares representing 16.58% of the Company's issued share capital.
 As at 10 March 2023, the number of holders of Ordinary shares in the US was 862 with holdings of 899,289 ordinary shares, and the number of registered holders of ADSs was 16,739 with holdings of 765,524,167 ADSs.
 Certain of these ordinary shares and ADSs were held by brokers or other nominees.
-As a result, the number of holders of record or registered holders in the US is not representative of the number of beneficial holders or of the residence of beneficial holders.
+As a result, the number of holders of record or registered holders in the US is not representative of the number of beneficial holders.